African Regional Intellectual Property Organization

 The African Regional Intellectual Property Organization (ARIPO), formerly African Regional Industrial Property Organization, is an intergovernmental organization for cooperation among African states in patent and other intellectual property matters.
 ARIPO was established by the Lusaka Agreement of 1976.
 It has the capacity to hear applications for patents and registered trademarks in its member states who are parties to the Harare (patents), Banjul (marks) and Arusha (plant varieties) protocols.
 ARIPO also features a protocol on the protection of traditional knowledge, the Swakopmund Protocol, signed in 2010 by 9 member states of the organization which entered into force on May 11, 2015, and was amended on December 6, 2016.

 ARIPO has the WIPO ST.3 code AP.
-Its 19 member states are mostly English-speaking countries.
-Rwanda became the 18th member state on March 24, 2010, and São Tomé and Príncipe on May 19, 2014 (the Harare Protocol entered into force on August 19, 2014 with respect to São Tomé and Príncipe).
+Its 22 member states are mostly English-speaking countries.
+Rwanda became the 18th member state on March 24, 2010, and São Tomé and Príncipe on May 19, 2014 (the Harare Protocol entered into force on August 19, 2014, with respect to São Tomé and Príncipe).
 Seychelles became a member State of ARIPO on 1 January 2022.
+Mauritius deposited their instrument of accession to the Harare Protocol on May 27, 2025.
+This means that, effective August 27, 2025, Mauritius will be a designated state in ARIPO applications for patents, utility models, and industrial designs.

 The name of the organization changed from African Regional Industrial Property Organization to African Regional Intellectual Property Organization in 2005.